The Haghia Sofia, Istanbul

 4. Budapest to Bucharest by sleeper train Ister

-The Ister from Budapest to Bucharest has a modern air-conditioned Romanian sleeping-car with carpeted 1, 2 or 3-berth compartments with proper beds & washbasin, plus several deluxe 1, 2 or 3 bed compartments with private toilet & shower, see the photos below.
+The Ister from Budapest to Bucharest has an air-conditioned Romanian sleeping-car with carpeted 1, 2 or 3-berth compartments with washbasin.
 Travelling in the sleeping-car is safe, comfortable & civilised.
-The Ister also has a Romanian couchette car with 6-berth & 4-berth compartments, each berth with rug, sheet & pillow, berths converting to seats by day.
-Couchettes are fairly basic, and a proper bed in the sleeper is much more comfortable and secure yet costs very little extra, so is the recommended option.
-There's a Romanian bar-bistro car attached in Romania serving a cooked breakfast eastbound and dinner westbound, but taking some supplies of your own is always a good idea.
-The Ister also has air-conditioned seats cars, but a mere seat is not recommended.
+The Ister also has a Romanian couchette car with 6-berth & 4-berth compartments, each supplied with blanket, sheet & pillow, berths convert to seats by day.
+Couchettes are fairly basic, and a bed in the sleeper is much more comfortable yet costs little extra, so is the recommended option.
+A Romanian bar car may be attached in Romania, but I'd take your own supplies and maybe a bottle of wine or some beer.
+The Ister also has seats cars, but a basic seat is not recommended for an overnight journey.

 Traveller Philip Dyer-Perry reports: "Budapest to Bucharest on the Ister is an absolute pleasure.
 I booked online with MAV and travelled in the new sleeping car, which was comfortable, smooth, and clean.
 There is a shower, but obviously not intended for use as most of the hose assembly was missing.
 There was a dining car, and if you ask you can get a menu, but it's better to ask the man what he's got and negotiate a price.
 If you have hard (non-Romanian) currency there is a certain amount of flexibility.
 In the evening it was chicken & potatoes, next morning it was a rather tasty omelette.
 Just be aware that the main purpose of the dining car is as a place for the traincrew to smoke!
 It's good though, and a world away from Western Europe.
 The Ister was around 20 minutes late on arrival in Bucharest, but the sleeping car attendant assured a fellow traveller that he would make the connection to Istanbul.
 In fact he even phoned his colleague on that train.
 Once we pulled in we both ran, he to the Istanbul car, me to the Sofia portion, and we made it..."